wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-With the model class complete you can now create the UI.
+With the model class complete, you can now create the UI.
 Update the `ContentView` struct:

 ```swift
 struct ContentView: View {